-- 1. An online employability skills assessment via 'Navigate' under controlled conditions.
+- 1. An employability skills assessment under controlled conditions.
 This will be completed during the first week of course. - 2.
-Completion of KUDOS AD and evidence of careers suitable for student uploaded to Navigate. - 3.
+Evidence of research into suitable careers. - 3.
 Pre-placement planning and preparation including production of an up-to-date CV and covering letter/email. - 4.
-Industry appropriate employability skills activities evidenced through Navigate 'My Activities' timeline and tutor witness statements. - 5.
-Allocated days of work placement appropriate for industry evidenced by timesheet signed by tutor. - 6.
-A daily work placement journal completed on Navigate including daily hours attended. - A second online employability skills assessment (following placement) via 'Navigate' under controlled conditions demonstrating the progress made since the first employability skills assessment. - 8.
+Industry-appropriate employability skills activities evidenced through Navigate 'My Activities' timeline and tutor witness statements. - 5.
+Allocated days of work placement or other structured professional development activity appropriate for industry. - 6.
+A daily work placement journal completed on Navigate including daily hours attended and skills developed. - 7.
+A second online employability skills assessment (following placement/activity) via Navigate, under controlled conditions, demonstrating and reviewing the progress made since the first employability skills assessment. - 8.
 A review task in the form of an interview under controlled conditions.